Joiry/HSL_Carp/Part_02a.md

 ## Examining Files

-We now know how to switch directories, run programs, and look at the contents of directories, but how do we look at the contents of files?
+We now know how to switch directories and look at the contents of directories.
+And briefly how we can look at the contents of files.

-`cat` is a terrific program, but when the file is really big, it can be annoying to use, but can serve several purposes once you've learned a few more advanced techniques.

-Let's review the `less` command:
+Let's review the `less` command, first returning to a directory with some files:

 ~~~
+$ cd cd shell_data/untrimmed_fastq/
+$ ls
 $ less SRR097977.fastq
 ~~~

 Some navigation commands in `less`